microsoft/FluidFramework/experimental/dds/tree2/src/test/snapshots/README.md

 ### Running

+Snapshot tests are run as part of the regular test run (`npm run test`).

-To run the existing snapshot tests, you can run: `npm run test:snapshots`.
+To run them in isolation, you can run `npm run test:snapshots` from the `tree2` package.

 ### Updating and Regenerating